 The focus of the presentation was equitation.
 It was explained that equitation is the art of controlling the horse, while maintaining the proper body position.
 Each equitation rider rode to wonderful music like Celebrate, Ride like the Wind and God Bless America.

-First to perform was the academy rider, Jocelyn Weyer who rode on Saturday and Katie Teehan on Sunday, both rode Garth Brooks, a grand 26 year old gelding that showed his love for his job and his love for the children.
+First to perform was an academy rider and their horses show their love for their job and their love for the children that rode them.
 It was emphasized that the academy division creates an opportunity for the beginner riders to develop and fine tune their horsemanship skills as well as their sportsmanship.
-Both girls rode walk/trot only.
+Both demonstrators rode walk/trot only.
 It was also explained that often times the academy riders do not own their own horses, and typically compete on a school or lesson horse.

-Next up - Pleasure Equitation.
-Emily Teehan showed Minner Driver, a 10 year old mare owned by DeEquus Stables.
-Here it was explained that the horse and rider combination is essential.
+Also demonstrated - Pleasure Equitation: Here it was explained that the horse and rider combination is essential.
 An overall picture of elegance and excitement is the goal.
 The rider needs to get the most out of their horse while still being able to perform patterns and workouts.
-Emily performed a four loop serpentine, showing three changes in diagonals and returning down the rail at a show trot.
-Minner Driver wore a double bridle in the demonstration and a quick explanation of the bits was given to the audience.
+The rider performed a four loop serpentine, showing three changes in diagonals and returning down the rail at a show trot.
+The horse wore a double bridle in the demonstration and a quick explanation of the bits was given to the audience.